rubenwap/Super-Pang/README.md

 # Super Pang

-Simple clone of Super Pang as a college assignment (Maths & Physics for Multimedia Projects)
+Simple clone of Super Pang as a college assignment.

-Lacks many improvements because of lack of time (tight deadline).
-Will improve it in the future.
+Works purely in client side, no server needed.
+Also, the code has been untouched from what was originally delivered, so it would benefit from a refactoring, not necessarily to use a framework, but at least to clean up the functions and fix some CSS, which is applied badly from JS most of the times.